MicaelOps/old-divertduels/README.md

 # old-divertduels
 Old Minecraft Duels 2v2 project.

-Goes back to 2017
+This is a luckily recovered 2014 project.

-PS: The code quality is atrocious, looking back I wanna slap myself.
+PS: The code quality is atrocious, looking back I want to slap myself.